acmesecorg/metacrack/README.md

 - `export` is the verb you wish to use
 - `values.txt` and `output.txt` are parameters specific to the `export` verb.

 Help for each verb can be viewed by typing `meta <plugin> --help`.
-It is also possible to write your own plugin as a c# dll, which will automatically be loaded and executed by the `meta` command line tool.
+It is also possible to write your own plugin, which will automatically be loaded and executed by the `meta` command line tool.
 See [creating your own plugin](#creating-your-own-plugin) for more details.

   > *Note*
   > The creation of metacrack pre-dates the announcement of the formation of the legal entity formally known as Facebook, and the similarity in names is both unfortunate and purely coincidental.